-The first accused “witch” in Andover, Martha was accused by her neighbor, Benjamin Abbot after they had gotten into an argument that involved a land dispute.
+The first accused “witch” in Andover, Martha, was accused by her neighbor, Benjamin Abbot after they had gotten into an argument that involved a land dispute.
 After the disagreement, Abbot fell sick and blamed his illness on her bewitching him and would later testify that she had killed one of his cows.
 On May 28, 1692, Martha Carrier, along with her sister and brother-in-law, Mary Toothaker and Roger Toothaker of Billerica, and their 9-year-old daughter, Margaret, was arrested and charged with witchcraft.
 On May 31st, Carrier was examined by Judges John Hathorne, Jonathan Corwin, and Bartholomew Gedney.
 Testifying against her were several of the “afflicted girls”, including Susanna Sheldon, Mary Walcott, Elizabeth Hubbard and Ann Putnam, Jr. She pled not guilty and accused the girls of lying.
-Martha’s youngest children were also coerced into testifying against their mother and in July, and she was also implicated by Ann Foster.
+Martha’s youngest children were also coerced into testifying against their mother in July; Ann Foster also implicated her.

-In the meantime, her children including 18-year-old Richard Carrier, 15-year-old Andrew Carrier, 10-year-old Thomas Carrier, Jr., and 7-year-old Sarah Carrier were also accused.
+In the meantime, her children, including 18-year-old Richard Carrier, 15-year-old Andrew Carrier, ten-year-old Thomas Carrier, Jr., and seven-year-old Sarah Carrier, were also accused.
 Her seven-year-old daughter, Sarah, testified to having been a witch since the age of six, converted by her mother, who could take the form of a cat.
-Evidence against her, besides the “fits” was the testimony of confessed witches, who claimed the devil had promised to make her the “Queen of Hell.”
-Neighbors came to testify that Martha had somehow haunted them; a young girl heard Martha’s disembodied voice in the woods; an old man had an argument with Martha and got sick.
+Evidence against her, besides the “fits,” was the testimony of confessed witches, who claimed the devil had promised to make her the “Queen of Hell.”
+Neighbors came to testify that Martha had somehow haunted them; a young girl heard Martha’s disembodied voice in the woods; an old man argued with Martha and got sick.
 During her trial, as the girls were writhing around on the floor, shrieking and wailing, saying they saw thirteen ghosts of the people she killed floating about the room, Martha looked to the judge and said, “It is a shameful thing that you should mind these folks that are out of their wits.”

 Richard Carrier (1674-1749) – The son of Thomas and Martha Allen Carrier of Andover, Richard and his siblings would be examined after their mother was arrested for witchcraft on May 28, 1692.
 All four children would confess to witchcraft and be imprisoned.
 Just a week later, their mother, Martha Allen Carrier, was hanged on August 19, 1692.
 The children would later be released.
 He died in Colchester, Connecticut in November 1749 and was interred at the Old Burying Ground.

 Sarah Carrier (1684-1772) – The seven-year-old daughter of Thomas and Martha Allen Carrier, she and her three siblings would be among those accused of witchcraft in Andover, Massachusetts.
 After her mother, Martha, was arrested for witchcraft on May 28, 1692, she and her siblings were brought in to be examined.
-Young Sarah unwittingly helped to send her mother to the gallows by relating that her mother had “baptized” her, as well as her siblings into the Devil’s service.
-Sarah also testified against her aunt and uncle, Roger and Mary Allen Toothaker, as well as their 10-year-old daughter, Margaret.
-Just a week after Sarah and her siblings testified, their mother, Martha Allen Carrier was hanged on August 19, 1692.
-All four of the Carrier children, would themselves confess to witchcraft and be imprisoned.
+Young Sarah unwittingly helped to send her mother to the gallows by relating that her mother had “baptized” her, as well as her siblings, into the Devil’s service.
+Sarah also testified against her aunt and uncle, Roger and Mary Allen Toothaker, and their 10-year-old daughter, Margaret.
+Just a week after Sarah and her siblings testified, their mother, Martha Allen Carrier, was hanged on August 19, 1692.
+All four of the Carrier children would themselves confess to witchcraft and be imprisoned.
 However, they would all be later released.
 She would grow up to marry John Chapman.
 She died on December 6, 1772.